MaxAndrewNZ/AutonomousNavigation/progress.md

 - Linear velocity was added to the robot.
 It followed some walls, however, the performance remained quite poor.
 - I would like to test this in a larger area to determine if the method has any promise.
 However, for now, it is not looking too effective.
 - The aggression of the method could be eased through smoothing the pointcloud.
 This may be achieved through voxel downsampling, agressive outlier removal, or possibly the use of convex hulls.

+## Simple 2D line follower - Dec 8

+- Attempting to implement a following method for one side of the vineyard row.
+- The camera is facing forwards
+- A line is fitted to the data.
+- The equation of this line is used to calculate the angular and linear error,
+- These errors are then converted into motor commands.

+## Test

+-